November, 13 2023 – Intake

 As a triple-accredited business school (AACSB, AMBA, and EQUIS), Grenoble Ecole de Management has designed a program that fits executives’ needs with the highest quality standards: we see the DBA program as a true research-based degree.

 From Day 1, participants start working on their research, and the program is designed to ensure that students carry out long-term research projects that are highly relevant to management practice and are based on up-to-date scientific knowledge.

-The content of the workshops focuses on development of research methods.
+The content of the workshops focuses on the development of research methods.
 All applicants have managerial expertise and a Master’s/MBA degree; therefore, the courses do not repeat the content of MBA studies.
 Our DBA approach leads to intellectual contributions, as demonstrated by our students’ and graduates’ outstanding publication records.

 Why choose a DBA Program?